girish1729/progress-up.live/content/docs/_index.md

 Once you determine the MIME filters and size limitations by configuring in the setup tab then the files that are chosen for upload that do not match the criterion are marked as unavailable for upload by marking them in red.
-Please check [screenshots](/screenshots) for an idea how they look.
+Please check screenshots below for an idea how they look.

+ {{< figure src="/screenshots/progress-up-banned.png"  caption="Banned files" >}}

 These files are left out whilst uploading but the previews are shown just like a normal file scheduled for upload.